mishika12/mishika12/README.md

 #### Hi there, I am Mishika 👋
 - 🔭 I’m currently working at Copart Inc. as a Strategic Analytics and Data Science Intern
-- 👯 I’m looking to collaborate on ML project to expand my domain knowledge
+- 👯 I’m looking for full-time roles at the intersection of data science, analytics, and product
 - ⚡ Fun fact: I have successfully hiked the Angel's Landing at Zion National Park in Utah.

 #### 👩‍🎓 About Me